A Mixed Methods Evaluation of a Culturally Specifically Latina Victim Service Program: The LAVIDA Partnership

 The project aims to improve services for women who experience violence and to educate the greater community about best practices and policies, focusing on ways to identify, implement, and share research in areas where gaps in knowledge exist.
-Specifically, the project will look to develop a more nuanced understanding of the causes and consequences of sexual violence, intimate partner violence, teen dating violence, and stalking, with the ultimate goal of increasing the efficiency and effectiveness of the criminal justice system’s response to these crimes.
+Specifically, the project looks to develop a more nuanced understanding of the causes and consequences of sexual violence, intimate partner violence, teen dating violence, and stalking, with the ultimate goal of increasing the efficiency and effectiveness of the criminal justice system’s response to these crimes.

 SMART Reentry Evaluation

-This project is a 3-year action research project that will evaluate the process and outcomes of an intervention to reduce recidivism rates of probationers re-entering into Wayne County.
+This project is a 3-year action research project that is evaluating the process and outcomes of an intervention to reduce recidivism rates of probationers re-entering into Wayne County.
 The target population includes probationers under the age of 24 who have at least one child or who have a supportive family member who is willing to participate in the intervention.
 The goal is to interrupt the intergenerational cycle of incarceration.

 Stepping Up Technical Assistance